- Published on

 Open up your terminal:

-1. Clone the repo via git clone git@github.com:thinkjrs/cronic.
+- Clone the repo via

-Don't worry, if you have a bin directory within your home directory already this will not overwrite it.
+bindirectory within your home directory already this will not overwrite it. - Make sure that

 For example, on some systems I have the following in my .bashrc: